S0gle3/wb-scout/README.md

 Requires keyboard control, running discord and activated wow client.
 So must be run in the foreground!
 Best used while AFKing.

-Every 30mins or so this script will logout your character for 1min to avoid random disconnects.

 ## Setup
 This video shows the demo version and gives you an idea of how it should look like!
 Streamable link: https://streamable.com/qww8fe